-Multiple medium files can be included from the main model. yaml file, and these will be combined to form the final medium used for the simulations.
+Multiple exchange files can be included from the main exchange.yaml file, and these will be combined to form the final set of exchange reactions used for the simulations.

-4.7 Reaction flux limits
+Reaction flux limits

 The optional limits property lists the files that are to be combined and applied as the reaction flux limits.
 This can be used to limit certain reactions in the model.
 The following fragment is an example of a limits file in the YAML format.
 The lower and upper specifies the flux bounds and they are both optional.
 The fixed key is a shortcut to set both lower and upper to its value: